FGR-17 Viper: Poor requirements statement

-When the ILAW requirement was first issued, the Army wanted an individual antitank weapon with such a low cost that it would be as common in infantry units as the hand grenade was.
+When the ILAW requirement was first issued, the Army wanted an individual antitank weapon with such a low cost that it would be as common in infantry units as the hand grenade.
 All these requirements, which included items contradictory to each other, proved to be too great a hurdle for General Dynamics.
-This resulted in subsequent issues that led to highly publicized congressional inquires into a classified GAO report which stated that the Viper "barely meets the low end of the Army's requirement" and furthermore concluded that "Viper did not demonstrate any significant superiority over the M72 LAW."
+This resulted in subsequent issues that led to highly publicized congressional inquires into a classified GAO report which stated that the Viper "barely meets the low end of the Army's requirement" and concluded that "Viper did not demonstrate any significant superiority over the M72 LAW."

 Over-optimistic statements by the prime contractor

 Journalists soon discovered that when the prime contractor was named in 1976 for the Viper program, General Dynamics had told the Army that when mass production for the Viper was reached, the cost of Viper would only be $78.00 per round before inflation.
 Despite the negative publicity, the Army decided to continue the Viper program and make improvements.
-In December 1981, General Dynamics was awarded a $14.4 million contract to start production for 1400 Viper rounds.
+In December 1981, General Dynamics was awarded a $14.4 million contract to start production for 1,400 Viper rounds.

 Safety issues

 Shortly after this contract was issued, there were also reports of safety problems with the first production lot during field evaluation tests by the U.S. Army.
-Test firings had shown Viper rounds to have a safety problem with its fuze system that caused the warhead to explode shortly after launch.
+Test firings had shown Viper rounds to have a safety problem with its fuze system, that caused the warhead to explode shortly after launch.
 One report detailed an accident at Fort Benning, Georgia where a helicopter pallet of Viper rounds was found to be damaged by static electricity.

 Scandal and congressional intervention

 In February 1982, in a move that took even the strongest supporters of the Army by surprise, the Army issued a second contract worth $83.7 million for 60,000 more Viper rounds.
-Following the anger caused by the signing of this second contract and because of the earlier GAO report on the Viper, the massive cost overruns, and then the safety concerns revealed in the Army's evaluations, in December 1982 Senator Warren Rudman (R-NH) inserted an amendment into the Army's funding bill.
-This amendment deleted 69% of the Viper funding and further mandated testing of available light antitank weapons which were already in production, including non-U.S. models, with a report due back to Congress in 1983.
+In December 1982, following the anger caused by the signing of this second contract and because of the earlier GAO report on the Viper, the massive cost overruns, and the safety concerns revealed in the Army's evaluations, Senator Warren Rudman (R-NH) inserted an amendment into the Army's funding bill.
+This amendment deleted 69% of the Viper funding and mandated testing of available light antitank weapons which were already in production, including foreign manufacturers' models, with a report due back to Congress in 1983.